teng4/how.to./How_To_configure_Unity_to_receive_ROS_data_and_import_URDF_robot_model.md

 - Create an empty object in the scene, rename it as `ROSDataReceiver`, and attach the `ROSDataReceiver.cs` to it.
 - Note, the received ROS data can be observed here when doing the testing later.

 Copy-paste the following code into `ROSDataReceiver.cs` for receiving data from ROS.
+(Note, this code allows Unity to receive ROS data without importing any URDF robot model.)

 ```
 using System.Collections;